 - coconut oil

 - honey — Or, it’s also okay to use pure maple syrup.
+For Low FODMAP, use maple syrup.
 For Keto, use liquid low carb sweetener.

 - lime juice — Use fresh.